We may earn affiliate commissions for the recommended products. Learn more.

 • A custom web application firewall (WAF) is constantly updated with new rules to block emerging threats

-• The SiteGround Security plugin helps protect from brute force attacks, malware, and other common issues
+• The SiteGround Security plugin helps protect from brute force attacks, malware, and other common threats

 • Free native CDN is included to guard against DDoS attacks, block malicious actions, and speed up access for visitors around the world